USEPA/AMET/docs/AMET_Install_Guide_v13.md

 from Section 2 in the corresponding directories indicated below.

 #### Meteorological output data
-**WRF** (4.6 GB uncompressed, 2.4 GB compressed) - Untar the file **wrfExample.tar.gz** in the directory **$AMETBASE/model\_data/MET**.
-This tarball contains five days’ worth of **WRF** outputs in netCDF format.
-The temporal range is July 5 2002 0:00 UTC to July 8 2002 23:00 UTC with a spatial domain covering the continental U.S. at 36-km resolution.
-The spatial domain of the
+**WRF** - Untar the example data file **XXXXXX** in the directory **$AMETBASE**.
+It will automatically populate the **$AMETBASE/model_data/MET/metExample** directory with these WRF model outputs.
+This tarball contains one month of **WRF** outputs in netCDF format (reduced variable output).
+The temporal range is July 1 2011 0:00 UTC to July 31 2011 23:00 UTC with a spatial domain covering the continental U.S. at 12-km resolution.

- **MPAS** (455 MB uncompressed, 340 MB compressed) - Untar the file **mcipExample.tar.gz** in the directory **$AMETBASE/model\_data/MET.** This tarball contains five days’ worth of **MCIP** outputs in netCDF format.
-The temporal range is July 5 2002 0:00 UTC to July 9 2002 23:00 UTC with a spatial domain covering the continental U.S. at 36-km resolution.
-Additionally, there is a **GRIDCRO2D** file for July 6 that is also used by AMET.
+ **MPAS** - The example data file for WRF also contains with **MPAS** model output and put in the same **$AMETBASE/model_data/MET/metExample** directory.
+This tarball contains one month of **MPAS** outputs in netCDF format.
+The temporal range is July 1 2013 0:00 UTC to July 31 2013 23:00 UTC with a global mesh that ranges from 92 km global to 25 km over the continental U.S.

 After you untar the tarfiles above, the directory **$AMETBASE/model\_data/MET** will contain the following files.